wright-io/givenwhenthen/content/landing_page.md

   - e.g. `xstory` or `xscenario`
 - To select only one or a set of stories or scenarios, prefix the story or scenario with `$`
   - e.g. `$story` or `$scenario`

+## Subtitles In Test Videos
+When the subtitle flag to the GivenWhenThen runner, subtitle divs will be inserted into the test browser which will show up in the Sauce Labs test videos and illustrate which of the BDD steps is currently being executed (see `/examples/Cakefile`).

 ## Authors
 - Doug Wright [wright-io](https://github.com/wright-io)